-(2) Appointment of Master Thesis Proposal Examination Committee
+(2) Appointment of Master Thesis Proposal Examination Committee a.
+Chairman with the qualification as stated in Item 21 (4)

 The main thesis advisor will nominate the committee members to the Dean for further official appointment.
 The Master Thesis Proposal Examination Committee comprises of the following members: